NREL/ReEDS-2.0/_sources/model_documentation.md.txt

 Negative emissions are allowed using biomass with carbon capture and storage (BECCS) or direct air capture (DAC), and the emission constraint is based on net emissions.
 Emissions can be capped or taxed, with flexibility for applying either.
 Alternatively, emissions intensities can also be limited to certain bounds in ReEDS.
-The emissions constraints can be applied to stack emissions, or can be based on CO<sub>2</sub> equivalent emissions, with the latter including precombustion emissions and emissions from upstream methane leakage (see the [Air Pollution](#air-pollution) section).[^ref8]
+The emissions constraints can be applied to stack emissions, or can be based on CO<sub>2</sub> equivalent emissions, with the latter including upstream emissions and emissions from upstream methane leakage (see the [Air Pollution](#air-pollution) section).[^ref8]
 Methane leakage rates are input by the user.

 - **Renewable portfolio standards or clean electricity standards:** ReEDS can represent renewable portfolio standards (RPSs) and clean electricity standards constraints at the national and state levels.